stellar/go/services/horizon/internal/docs/captive_core_migration.md

 stellar-captive-core-api
 ```

-This will start serving *two* endpoints: a Captive Core HTTP server on port 8000 (by default), which serves up processed ledgers and can be queried by Horizon, and the underlying Core HTTP endpoint on port 11626 (by default).
-See the `--help` for how to configure these.
+This will start serving *two* endpoints: a Captive Core wrapper API on port 8000 (by default), which serves up processed ledgers and can be queried by Horizon, and the underlying Core API on port 11626 (by default).
+See the `--help` for how to configure the ports.

 ### Ingestion Instance
 Returning to the Horizon instance that will be doing ingestion, we just need to supply the appropriate URLs and ports.